thomas-k-cameron/my-mbo-analysis-book/src/depth-imbalance/result.md

 ### More trading opportunities when the depth imbalance is closer to 0

 - with Deep Orders

 ![](images2/ask_price_500000_NK225_1_5000.png)

 - Sallower Orders Only

 ![](images2/ask_price_15000_TOPIX_1_500.png)

 ### More trading opportunities when the depth imbalance is further from 0
 - With Deep Order

 ![](images2/ask_price_500_JGBL_1_2000.png)
 - With Shallower Orders

 ![](images2/ask_price_500000_NK225_1_100.png)

 - Without Shallower Orders

 ![](images2/ask_price_500_JGBL_1_2000.png)

-### Trading opportunities on less-commonly observed area
+### Trading opportunities on less-commonly observed values
-I discovered that there are examples where you get higher chance of trading opportunities
+I discovered that there are examples where you get higher chance of trading opportunities when variable takes a less-commonly observed value.

+I'm suspecting that this is an affect of some kind of outlier.

 ![](images2/bid_price_15000_TOPIX_1_500.png)